mobify/stencil/README.md

     ```
     Note that the `*.scss` file should be prefixed with an underscore to avoid creating an unnecessary css file.

-3. Create another component folder, but this time in **/tests/visual/components**
+3. Next, we should write some visual tests for our component.
+Create another component folder, but this time in **/tests/visual/components**

 4. In your new component test folder, create an `index.html` file